v3xlabs/edgeserver/README.md

 ## Self-hosting

-If you would like to run your own instance of Edgerserver, refer to the [Self-hosting](https://github.com/v3xlabs/edgeserver/wiki/Self-Hosting) section in the [Documentation](https://github.com/v3xlabs/edgeserver/wiki).
+If you would like to run your own instance of Edgeserver, refer to the [Self-hosting](https://github.com/v3xlabs/edgeserver/wiki/Self-Hosting) section in the [Documentation](https://github.com/v3xlabs/edgeserver/wiki).

 ## License